skyflowapi/skyflow-js/README.md

 });

-// Mount the collect elements. collectContainer.mount('#cardHolderNameElement'); // Assumes there is a div with id='#cardHolderNameElement' in the webpage. collectContainer.mount('#cardNumberElement'); // Assumes there is a div with id='#cardNumberElement' in the webpage. collectContainer.mount('#cvvElement'); // Assumes there is a div with id='#cvvElement' in the webpage.
+// Mount the collect elements. cardHolderNameElement.mount('#cardHolderNameElement'); // Assumes there is a div with id='#cardHolderNameElement' in the webpage. cardNumberElement.mount('#cardNumberElement'); // Assumes there is a div with id='#cardNumberElement' in the webpage. cvvElement.mount('#cvvElement'); // Assumes there is a div with id='#cvvElement' in the webpage.

 // ...